elegant-scipy/elegant-scipy/markdown/ch7.markdown

 plt.show()
 ```

-As you can see, it's much more funnel-shaped than the NMI.
-It's easy to see why
+As you can see, it's much more funnel-shaped than NMI by itself.
+It's
-progressive optimization of Pluim's function at decreasing levels of the
+easy to see why progressive optimization of Pluim's function at
-pyramid would result in the correct alignment.
+decreasing levels of the pyramid would result in the correct
+alignment.